ess-dg/dg_efficiencyCalculator/README.md

 sip pyqt5 manually for the desired python in your machine.

 There are known problems with matplotlib's backend in Mac Os X (ImportError: Gtk*).
-To solve this you should edit the file ".matplotlib/matplotlibrc" and add the line "backend: TkAgg"
+To solve this you should edit the file ".matplotlib/matplotlibrc" (Create it if it doesn't exist) and add the line "backend: TkAgg"

 If you are missing the tk package:  ```sudo apt-get install python3-tk```